milos970/educational-software/README.md

 ## 📝 Description
-Modification of the bachelor's thesis project for deployment on the university server in the summer semester of 2026 as a teaching aid for the Numerical Methods course.
+Teaching aid for students of the Numerical Methods subject.

 ## 🧰 Technologies